-The largest proportion of outflows into the EU/EEA/CH regions goes to the new EU-13-MS, namely 30,300, while only 21,000 are directed towards the EU-14-MS. The balance between inflows and outflows is in both cases positive (23,700 respectively 9,600 net migration to Austria).
-The German population in Austria is largely a floating population with a high proportion flowing in and out, the net effect being 5,400 or 7.8% of all net inflows of foreigners; the situation is similar in the case of Italy with a net inflow of 2,000.
-The largest net inflows from the EU13-MS in 2016 originated from Romania with 7,300 or 10.5% of all net foreign migration to Austria.
-Second in line is Hungary with net migration to Austria of 5,600 or 8.1% of all foreign net migration, followed by Croatia, Slovakia, Poland and Bulgaria.
+The German population in Austria is largely a floating population with a high proportion flowing in and out, the net effect being 5,600 or 11% of all net inflows of foreigners in 2017; the situation is similar in the case of Italy with a net inflow of 1,700.
+The largest net inflows from the EU13-MS in 2017 originated from Romania with 8,400 or 16.9% of all net foreign migration to Austria.
+Second in line was Hungary with net migration to Austria of 5,600 or 11.1% of all foreign net migration, followed by Croatia, Slovakia, Poland and Bulgaria.
 (Table 5) This is an indication for settlement tendencies in Austria rather than high cross-country mobility.

-A fairly new feature emerged in the last couple of years, namely that Turkish migrants were increasingly returning to Turkey such that, in 2012, only a small net inflow of 937 Turks occured.
+A fairly new feature emerged in the last couple of years, namely that Turkish migrants were increasingly returning to Turkey such that, in 2012, only a small net inflow of 937 Turks occurred.

 However, in 2013, net immigration from Turkey started to rise again to 1,300.
-This was a transitory phenomenon, as net inflows declined again in 2014 to 530, but 2015 and 2016 saw again a rise in net immigration from Turkey to some 800 persons.
-While dynamic economic growth in Turkey tended to motivate Turkish migrants to return to Turkey, increasing refugee inflows from Syria to Turkey and political unrest in the border regions of Turkey start to be a concern to Turks at home which may be the reason for a renewed uptake of net inflows in Austria during 2015/16.
+This was a transitory phenomenon, as net inflows declined again in 2014 to 530, but 2015 and 2016 saw again a rise in net immigration from Turkey to some 800 persons; in2017 the net inflow declined again to some 300.
+While dynamic economic growth in Turkey tended to motivate Turkish migrants to return to Turkey, increasing refugee inflows from Syria to Turkey and political unrest in the border regions of Turkey do not seem to raise the propensity to migrate to Austria.
+This may be the result of a certain political animosity against Austria as critical voices against Erdogan make the media in Austria and Turkey.29

 While net inflows from North America and Latin America tend to be fairly small and stable over time, this is not the case for Asia.
-The net inflow of migrants from Asia doubled in 2014 versus a year ago to 14,600, exploded 2015 to 60,200 and subsided to 23,700 in 2016.
-This is 34% of all net foreign migrant inflows.
-The largest origin countries are Afghanistan, Syria and Iran.
+The net inflow of migrants from Asia doubled in 2014 versus a year ago to 14,600, exploded 2015 to 60,200 and subsided to 23,700 in 2016 and further to 7,600 in 2017.
+This was a decline to 15% of all net foreign inflows, after 34% in 2016.
+The only remaining country with a significant net inflow is Syria.
 (Table 5)